What is Unacceptable Academic Practice (UAP)?

 - In some lesser cases this will typically be dealt with by the Chair of the Exam Board without being required to attend a formal panel meeting although you can request one once the outcome is confirmed.

-- In all other cases you will normally be invited by email to attend a formal panel meeting chaired by your Institute Director or their nominee.
+- In all other cases you will normally be invited by email to attend a formal panel meeting chaired by your Department or Faculty or their nominee.
 This meeting is your opportunity to clarify, dispute or explain the circumstances to the Panel in advance of them deciding on whether UAP has taken place and making recommendations to the Academic Registry on appropriate penalties.

 In both these cases you should be aware that ‘intention’ has nothing to do with the decision or with the penalties which apply, irrespective of whether you intended it or not.